Can you Recover deleted files from a flash drive?

 After the scan, you can check all recoverable files from the scanning results.
 Go to preview some specific file types like JPEG, JPG, GIF, PNG. etc. Select the recovered files you want to recover and click "Recover" button to get your data back.

 Please do not save your all recovered files on the USB drive which your loss data before.
 You should choose a safe storage device in case of data lost again or overwriting.
+Download Recoverit Data Recovery and get back your data in 3-step.

 Be patience and safely remove or unmount your flash drive from computer;